Poor Roads Hold Back Food Transportation In Ghana

 The above ordeals narrated by the farmers are not unique to them alone.
 Farmers across the country are facing the same challenges of poor roads in transporting their food commodities to feed the urban people.

-The poor road network debacle is not only diversely affecting farmers alone.
+The poor road network debacle is not only affecting farmers alone.
 It is also affecting the traders, mostly market women who travel long distances from the capital city of Accra and other cities in the country to transport the foodstuffs to the cities where markets are available.

 Rising food inflation